Childhood Asthma: Causes, Symptoms, Treatment and Management

 • Are exposed to other environmental pollutants

-• Live in a deprived, low-income community – this might be partly because of damp, mouldy housing and pollution
+• Live in a low-income and poorly resourced community [6] – this might be partly because of damp, moldy housing, and pollution

-• Are poorly with a respiratory virus infection – at least half of children who need to go to hospital with respiratory syncytial virus (RSV) later develop asthma
+• Have a respiratory virus infection – at least half of children who need to go to hospital with respiratory syncytial virus (RSV) later develop asthma

 Certain triggers [7] make asthma symptoms worsen (flare up), commonly: